harshirao/gan_doc_model/Readme.md

 where: `dataset` is `path to preprocessed dataset`; `model` is `path to trained model directory`

-[Base code inspired from https://github.com/AYLIEN/adversarial-document-model]
+Note: [Base code inspired from https://github.com/AYLIEN/adversarial-document-model]